devdigital/WebApi2TestServer/README.md

-# WebApiTestServer
+# WebApi2TestServer

-WebApiTestServer is a simple test helper for testing APIs developed with ASP.NET Web API 2 and OWIN/Katana.
+WebApi2TestServer is a simple test helper for testing APIs developed with ASP.NET Web API 2 and OWIN/Katana.
 It uses the `Microsoft.Owin.Testing` package and provides a builder pattern for registering overrides within your IoC container.

 # Usage